From Oxford Atheist to Leading Creationist

 In his book God: To Be or Not to Be? he wrote about DNA:

-"May not thought itself be the source of material order, sequences and codes with which life is inextricably interwoven?
+"Once we have reached the arrangements of matter of complexity such as DNA molecules the sailing is fairly plain.
+But we have no known way of accounting for the original order of life residing on DNA or the enzyme systems producing it, which must have come from some source apparently outside matter and able to convert energy into codes and sequences ...
+Why should it be anathema to Monod and the materialistic scientists to deny a priori any source of information/energy conversion outside matter?"May not thought itself be the source of material order, sequences and codes with which life is inextricably interwoven?
 Jeans thought so.
 For thought consists of concepts embedded in sequences and codes which are, in our experience, imposable on to matter in the form of voice, printed text, poems, song or even memory macromolecules.
 The matter the poems ride on (paper) is not part of the poem or even the thought behind it.
 It is merely the medium on which the poem code is simulated and nothing else.
 We come then to the suggestion that thought, which is in itself not material, but which can ride on matter (paper, grey matter, magnetic tapes, etc.) imposed itself onto amino acid units and their sequences as a 'written code' which bears life and its meaning ...
 Why should it be unscientific, then, to suggest that something similar to human thought, which is a converter of energy into sequences and codes, produced primeval life?
 Since life's order is not, as far as we can see, present on matter endogenously today, it certainly could not have been resident in or on matter at the beginning (for in the beginning matter was by definition identical with present-day matter.)
 Thus the primeval orderer must have resided outside matter.
 Which is merely a polite way of saying that we are forced to conclude that the primeval source of order must have been metaphysical and have resided extra-materially."

 In 1985 Professor Wilder-Smith was invited to present the scientific case for creation at England's foremost debating society, the Oxford Union, under the auspices of the British Association for the Advancement of Science.
 The debate took place on 14th February 1986, as a kind of re-run of the 1860 Wilberforce-Huxley debate.
 Professor Wilder-Smith and Professor Andrews (University of London) were selected to debate the evolutionary professors Richard Dawkins and John Maynard-Smith.
 In his part in the debate Professor Wilder-Smith deliberately gave only scientific evidence as to why Darwinism cannot answer the origin of life puzzle, and why the evidence points firmly in the direction of an outside designer using information to order matter.
 In a direct reply to Wilder-Smith's speech, Professor Maynard-Smith acknowledged that while Darwin had not answered the problem of the origin of life, any creationist pinning their hopes on the riddle of the origin of life as proof that there must be a God would be 'crazy' because, "Before you're very much older it's going to be solved.
 I mean, really, you'd be mad to say 'I believe' because scientists can't explain the origin of life.
 Things are moving very fast in that field."